rayje/qmk_firmware/keyboards/planck/keymaps/rayje/README.md

 ========================

 ## Build
-Move to this directory then just run `make` like:
+Move to the planck directory then just run `make dfu` like:

-    $ make rayje
+    $ KEYMAP=rayje make dfu

 ### "Querty"